Woolverine94/biniou/README.md

   * 🆕 **2024-03-12** : 🔥 ***Adding TCMalloc support for RHEL-based distributions*** 🔥 : Fixing the one-click installer to add support for TCMalloc under GNU/Linux, both for Debian and RHEL based distributions.

   * 🆕 **2024-03-11** : 🔥 ***Experimental one-click installer for Red Hat-based distributions*** 🔥 : You can now install biniou on Rocky 9.3, Alma 9.3 and CentOS Stream 9 by simply copy/pasting a shell command in a terminal.
 See [here](#Rocky-93--Alma-93--CentOS-Stream-9) for more informations.

-  * 🆕 **2024-03-10** : 🔥 ***Adding gradio share feature*** 🔥 : Checking the "Share online" option of the Common settings panel, saving and restarting biniou will make your biniou instance accessible online without further configuration !
-A public gradio.live url will be displayed in the terminal at launch time, and should be accessible for 72 hours.
-Please note that when this option is activated, only the public url should be used to access biniou, as https had to be disabled for local access.
-Use of authentication is mandatory for obvious security reasons.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)